ValeryTyumen/planar_ising/README.md

 # planar_ising

-Inference and sampling of Planar Zero-Field Ising Models Author - Valerii Likhosherstov
+Inference and sampling of Planar Zero-Field Ising Models

+Author - Valerii Likhosherstov

 ## Preamble

-In the general case, inference/sampling of [Ising Model](https://en.wikipedia.org/wiki/Ising_model) is intractable, i.e. requires exponential time.
+In the general case, inference/sampling of [Ising Model](https://en.wikipedia.org/wiki/Ising_model) is intractable, i.e. it requires exponential time.
 However, when (a) its topology has a planar structure and (b) magnetic fields are set to zero, it is possible to find exact value of partition function and draw samples from model's distrubiton exactly in *O(n<sup>3/2</sup>)* time, where *n* is the number of spins.

 The framework for that is implemented in this repository.
-Its description and proof of correctness isn't published yet, but we're working on that.
+Its description and proof of correctness aren't published yet, but we're working on that.
 The key feature of the framework is its universality and scalability, allowing to work with any planar models with thousands of spins.

 ## Background and idea

 There are plenty of results dedicated to Planar Ising Models inference [1, 2, 3, 4] and sampling [5, 6].
 We use one-to-one correspondence between spin configurations and dimer coverings on the expanded dual graph [2, 3] to switch to perfect matching sampling problem.
-The routine for that was elaborated by Wilson [7], which is based on recusive subdivision of the planar graphs using planar separators [8] (*nested dissection*).
+The routine for that was elaborated by Wilson [7], and it is based on recusive subdivision of the planar graphs using planar separators [8] (*nested dissection*).

 The idea to use Wilson's algorithm for spin configuration sampling was suggested in [5], but authors only apply it for the special case of square lattice topologies.
-Indeed, square lattices have a very simple planar separators, while a general Lipton-Tarjan is very computationally intensive.
-What we propose is an improved version of Wilson's algorithm, where nested dissection computation can be put aside into preprocessing time and reused over multiple samplings.
+Indeed, square lattices have a very simple planar separators, while the general-purpose Lipton-Tarjan algorithm is very computationally intensive.
+What we propose is an improved version of Wilson's algorithm, where nested dissection computation can be put aside to preprocessing time and reused over multiple samplings.

 ## About the code